-- (a) The Saint Mary's College unit of the CANADIAN STUDENT MISSION CRUSADE SOCIETY: This society aims at the creation of an active and effective interest in Catholic Foreign Missions.
-Through its exertions, a considerable sum of money is distributed annually among different Foreign Mission Centres. - (b) Sodality of the Immaculate Conception: The purpose of the Sodality is to develop Christian character under the protection of the Mother of Our Lord and to cultivate the lay apostolate.
-The College Sodality endeavours to obtain this two-fold purpose by conducting weekly meetings in the Chapel at which the Office of the Blessed Virgin is recited and instructions are given by the Director, and by organizing sections for the promotion of special activities. - (c) THE SAINT JOHN BERCHMANN'S SOCIETY: Its main purpose is to train students for all ecclesiastical functions in the Sanctuary and to develop in them a greater appreciation of the liturgical life of the Church.

-The activities of these societies are directed by their respective officers with the co-operation and guidance of a member of the staff.
+- Saint Mary's College unit of the CANADIAN STUDENT MISSION COBADE SOCIETY: This society aims at the creation of an active effective interest in Catholic Foreign Missions.
+Through the company of the company is distributed annually mong different Foreign Mission Centres. - The Immaculate Conception: The purpose of the Sodality is to develop Christian character under the protection the Mother of Our Lord and to cultivate the lay apostolate.
+The College Sodality endeavours to obtain this two-fold purpose conducting weekly meetings in the Chapel at which the Office of the Blessed Virgin is recited and instructions are by the Director, and by organizing sections for the promoten of special activities. - SAINT JOHN BERCHMANN'S SOCIETY: Its main purpose is to students for all ecclesiastical functions in the Sanctuary to develop in them a greater appreciation of the liturgical of the Church. - the co-operation and guidance of a member of the staff.